AlayaLab/WildWorld/README.md

 ## 🔥 Update

-- [2026.07.06] WildWorld is now available on Hugging Face, starting with part 1.
-We are updating the README with more details.
+- [2026.07.06] WildWorld is now available on Hugging Face, starting with part 1 (574 hours)!
 - [2026.03.25] We have released our paper — discussions and feedback are warmly welcome!

 ## 🧠 Introduction